 A Familial Stranger

-In the 1980s, following the Cambodian Genocide, my grandma Simone and my mother Sara (Socheata) were living in separate refugee camps in Thailand— unaware the other was living.
-After my grandma was sponsored to live in Rochester, New York, she heard from extended family that my mom survived, and arranged for them to be reunited.
-Once in America, my mother couldn’t recognize my grandma at the airport, having been separated since she was five-years-old.
-While my mom went through high school and college, they navigated a new life and culture as familial strangers.
-Their relationship came to a pause when my mom refused to be in an arranged marriage with an older Cambodian-Chinese doctor, running away to Rhode Island the night before her wedding.
-The next day, my grandma and my American step-grandfather were married instead.
+Following the Cambodian genocide, my grandma Simone and my mother Sara (Socheata) were living in separate refugee camps in Thailand— unaware the other was living.
+After my grandma was sponsored to live in Rochester, New York, she heard through extended family that my mom survived, and arranged to reunite.
+Having been separated since she was five, my mom couldn’t recognize my grandma at the airport— but they started a new life together.